 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Quarantine is for people who’ve had close contact with someone who has COVID-19.
 While the thought of quarantining might be overwhelming or quite dreadful for some, the actual process doesn’t have to be unpleasant.
-The whole point of quarantine is to prevent illnesses from spreading regardless if you have symptoms or not.
+After all, the whole point of quarantine is to prevent illnesses from spreading, regardless of whether you have symptoms.

 “Quarantine doesn’t have to be a scary thing,” explains infectious disease specialist Steven Gordon, MD.
 “And it’s an effective way to protect the public.”

-If you are experiencing common symptoms of COVID-19 or you tested positive for the virus, with or without symptoms, isolate immediately.
+If you start experiencing common symptoms of COVID-19 or you test positive for the virus, with or without symptoms, isolate immediately.
 Isolation means staying home and separate from others in your household.

 If you live with others and are sick you should stay in a separate bedroom and use a separate bathroom if possible.
 You’ll need to avoid other common areas as well to prevent spreading COVID-19 to others.

 People who are severely ill might need to stay home for up to 20 days after their symptoms appeared.
-If someone is severely immunocompromised, check with their healthcare provider to determine if they should be tested to determine if they can be around others again.
+If someone is severely immunocompromised, check with their healthcare provider to see if they should be tested and to determine if they can be around others again.

 Remember that in most cases, people who get sick with COVID-19 can recover safely at home.
-They’ll just need reminders to get rest and stay away from others.
+But they may need extra encouragement to get rest and stay away from others.
 Dr. Merlino recommends that when you are caring for someone who is infected, stay in contact with a healthcare provider.
 They may be advised to get tested for COVID-19 or to just stay home and monitor their symptoms.

-If the person you’re caring for has tested positive or has symptoms of COVID-19, here’s what you can do to help them get better:
+If the person you’re caring for has tested positive or has symptoms of COVID-19, here’s what you can do to help them: